-• Help Students Choose and Enter a Path
+1. Help Students Choose and Enter a Path

 The College has a role to play in helping students explore career options related to their prospective academic pathway choices.
-Particularly for First Generation college students, the relationship between their choice of major and the possible careers to which each major can lead is critical, and frequently new, information.
-Dual Enrollment allows students to begin that exploration while still in high school, again saving time and money.
+Particularly for First Generation college students, the

-• Help Students Stay on the Path
+1. Help Students Stay on the Path

-Many college students, particularly low income BIPOC students who are likely working while going to college, stop out of college periodically.
+Many college students, particularly low-income BIPOC students who are likely working while going to college, stop out of college periodically.
 Life happens.
 Cañada has established a support structure that immediately and permanently gives students a place to connect, belong, and understand where and how to seek resources and support.
-Interest Area Success Teams provide 1:1 support to all students who are not already served by one of the College's special programs such as Promise, EOPS, Puente, TRIO, etc. The Promise Scholars Program provides eligible high school students a seamless transition from high school to college, provides financial support and is an important part of the College's efforts to ensure equitable access to college.
+Interest Area Success Teams provide 1:1 support to all students not already served by one of the College's special programs such as Promise, EOPS, Puente, TRIO, etc. The Promise Scholars Program provides eligible high school students a seamless transition from high school to college, provides financial support, and is an important part of the College's efforts to ensure equitable access to college.
+The dual enrollment program gives early exposure to our student services program during orientation, onboarding, and informational sessions.
+The goal is for any student attending Cañada after graduating high school to enroll in a learning community.

-Ensure Students Are Learning
+1. Ensure Students Are Learning

-Staying connected with students and monitoring their progress term by term is an essential aspect of Cañada integrated approach.
-The support from Interest Area Success Teams and Promise Scholars Program, EOPS and related special programs is critical, as is the close involvement of faculty who are focused on providing multiple modalities for students to demonstrate their mastery of material.
+Staying connected with students and monitoring their progress term by term is an essential aspect of Cañada's integrated approach.
+The support from Interest Area Success Teams and Promise Scholars Program, EOPS, and related special programs are critical, as is the close involvement of faculty focused on providing multiple modalities for students to demonstrate their mastery of the material.
 Via online portfolios, LinkedIn profiles, and other formats beyond the transcript, Cañada faculty are focused on ensuring students are on track to complete their education goals on time.
+With the hiring of a retention specialist, we are ensuring that all incoming students complete Cañada matriculation steps, are enrolled in their classes, and have the necessary technology and resources to be successful in their college classes.
+In addition, the Retention Specialist refers students to the appropriate student services and assists in navigating campus technology.
+The Retention Specialists will also be a liaison for high school instructors and campus faculty to provide interventions for our students requiring additional classroom assistance support.
+The Retention Specialists role will increase successful course completion and semester-to-semester persistence.